hashicorp/serf/website/source/intro/index.html.markdown

   Serf will attempt to recover failed nodes by reconnecting to them periodically.

-* **Custom event propagation**: Serf can broadcast custom events to the cluster.
+* **Custom event propagation**: Serf can broadcast custom events and queries to the cluster.
 These can be used to trigger deploys, propagate configuration, etc.
+  Events are simply fire-and-forget broadcast, and Serf makes a best effort to deliver messages in the face of offline nodes or network partitions.
+Queries provide a simple realtime request/response mechanism.

 See the [use cases page](/intro/use-cases.html) for a list of concrete use cases built on top of the features Serf provides.
 See the page on